 Better Communication = Better Outcomes

 Most healthcare leaders recognize the significant impact communication has on the overall performance of an institution.
 The challenge is how to improve it.
-There are countless theories, blogs, trainings, and initiatives on how to improve communication within a healthcare organization.
+There are countless theories, blogs, training modules, and initiatives on how to improve communication within a healthcare organization.
 Finding the right method is largely dependent upon the institution itself, however, there are many ways technology can help relieve some of the burden.

 As communication in healthcare improves, both through the use of technology and through interpersonal skills training, better patient communication will help organizations become more efficient, provide better quality, and enhance the patient experience.
-Ultimately, improving communication, leads to higher quality, which drives value-based care.
+Ultimately, improving communication leads to higher quality, which drives value-based care.
 When higher quality is part of the value-based care equation, success is inevitable.

 Please let us know if you have comments or questions, and subscribe to our Email Updates so that you can be assured to receive Thinking Thursdays TIPs and other articles from our blog.